 - Fertile Eggs: If you have a rooster in your flock, sell your fertilized eggs on your local online classifieds.
 Be sure to test for fertilization rates and decide if you want to ship, which will lower the hatch rate.
 Even healthy, static clutches rarely hatch out every egg.
 Be ready to give a rough estimate of hatch rate/fertility to your customers.
 Try raising a breed that’s rare for your area and see if you can create a niche for it.

-If you have the space to keep males, renting out their services as a stud is a simple way to provide a service and make a little side money.
+If you have the space to keep males, renting out their services as a stud is a simple way to provide a service as a homestead side hustle.
 You’ll need to keep tabs on your buck’s fertility in your own herd.
 Decide if you want to offer some kind of money back guarantee.

 Other Animal Produced Homestead Side Hustles